New Year, New You: Setting Sales Rep Goals

 Get Accent’s latest sales enablement articles straight to your inbox.

-Goals shouldn’t be impossible – select things that will require effort, dedication, and creativity but are still in line with your real-world numbers and you’ll find your team will go above and beyond to find success.
+Goals shouldn’t be impossible.
+To make them happen, select things that will require effort, dedication, and creativity.
+Make sure that they are still in line with your real-world numbers and you’ll find your team will go above and beyond to find success.

 Now, get out there and set some goals for yourself and your team.
 This could be your biggest year ever.